microsoft/azure_pg_dev_workshop/README.md

 This content is designed for data developers who have a basic working knowledge of PostgreSQL and the SQL language.

-This workshop is intended to be taken as a self-paced training.
+This workshop is intended to be taken as a self-paced training. <b> None of these samples are intended to be used in production </b>

 This **README.MD** file explains how the workshop is structured, what you will learn, and the technologies you will use in this solution.